schierproducts/schier-api-documentation/src/sdks/products/php.md

 php artisan vendor:publish --provider="SchierProducts\SchierProductApi\SchierProductApiServiceProvider"
 ```

+## Exceptions

+While using this package, based on the server response, it is possible for your application to retrieve any of the following exceptions:

+* `Exception\InvalidRequestException` - The route/resource is not found
+* `Exception\InvalidArgumentException` - The provided parameters for the requested resource are incorrectly formatted or are not supported.
+* `Exception\AuthenticationException` - The API key is empty or is not correct
+* `Exception\PermissionException` - The API key is valid, but does not have permission to access the requested content
+* `Exception\RateLimitException` - Your use of the API has exceeded the defined the limit.
+Please wait before requesting additional content
+* `Exception\ApiConnectionException` - If the API service that provides the API cannot be reached
+* `Exception\UnknownApiErrorException` - A general, catch-all error for any other issues

 ## Lists

 When a list of resources are retrieved from the API, they are parsed and returned within an instance of `SchierProducts\SchierProductApi\Collection`.
 This class exposes a few methods for you to sort through the results.